Updated: May 8, 2025

 How can Americans move to Spain?

 In January 2023, Spain launched their Digital Nomad Visa, attracting remote workers, expat communities, and entrepreneurs.
-Like Portugal, Spain also has a Golden Visa program, whereby you can seek permanent residency, with the potential to apply for Spanish citizenship after ten years, as long as you fulfill the nationality requirements.
 Other visa options include the Non-Lucrative Visa, the Work Visa, and the Student Visa.

 If you want guidance on whether to buy property in Spain or Portugal, you can check out our article on whether to buy property in Spain or Portugal to make an informed choice.